baochai2/Victoria-3-more-economic-indicators-mod/README.md

     GDP Growth Indicators
 </h1>

-**GDP Growth Indicators** is a Victoria 3 mod that introduces GDP growth rate and ranking by it.
+**GDP Growth Indicators** is a Victoria 3 mod that introduces GDP growth rate (weekly update) and ranking by it.

 ## Supported Version